KotaroKoiwai/PEINTS/README.md

 Dependency:
 1) Python2.7 or Python3 is installed.
 2) The CCP4 program suit is installed.
-3) Optionally, the PHNENIX package is installed.
+3) Optionally, the PHENIX package is installed.

 Usage:
 1) Execute GUI via following command: